redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 > no specific demands about your editing or tooling or where your code lives, so
 > if you prefer to use an integrated development environment (IDE) instead of
 > the command line, feel free to use your favorite IDE.
 Many IDEs now have some
-> degree of Rust support; check the IDE’s documentation for details.
+> degree of Rust support; check the IDEs documentation for details.
 Recently,
 > the Rust team has been focusing on enabling great IDE support, and progress
 > has been made rapidly on that front!